tylorschafer/monster_shop_extensions/README.md

 User Story 5, Admin Navigation

 As an admin user
-I see the same links as a visitor
+I see the same links as a regular user
 Plus the following links
 - a link to my admin dashboard ("/admin")
-- a link to log out ("/logout")
 - a link to see all users ("/admin/users")

-Minus the following links/info:
+Minus the following links/info
-- I do not see a link to log in or register
 - a link to my shopping cart ("/cart") or count of cart items
 ```